prikhi/pencil/docs/source/reference/behaviors.rst

 Result
 ^^^^^^

-The "transform" attribute of the SVG target object is assigned a value based on the input functions.
+The ``transform`` attribute of the SVG target object is assigned a value based on the input functions.

 Example
 ^^^^^^^